KloppstockBw/GFNPoEPriceCheck/README.md

 ### Requirements

-- GFNPoEPriceCheck.au3 (Alternativly the .exe but you will get smartscreen warning, because i won't buy a certificate to sign the exe as trusted)
+- GFNPoEPriceCheck.au3 (Alternatively the .exe, but you get a smartscreen warning the first run because I'm not buying a certificate to sign the exe as trustworthy)

 - Autoit https://www.autoitscript.com/site/autoit/downloads/